Chapter 13 Bankruptcy in Hawaii

 If someone has co-signed a debt with you, a Chapter 13 Plan usually keeps creditors from being able to make collection attempts against your co-signer.

-- Chapter 13 Bankruptcy Can Help Eliminate Old Tax Debts
+Chapter 13 Bankruptcy Can Help Eliminate Old Tax Debt

 Chapter 13 is often the most powerful tool available for taxpayers who’ve gotten stuck in the bottomless pit of old tax debt.
 It provides a lending hand towards getting back on track with State and Federal taxes, and very often more complete a solution than Chapter 7 bankruptcy.